grafana/agent/docs/sources/flow/reference/components/remote.kubernetes.secret.md

 ## Example

-This example reads a Secret and a ConfigMap from kubernetes and uses them to supply remote-write credentials.
+This example reads a Secret and a ConfigMap from Kubernetes and uses them to supply remote-write credentials.

 ```river
 remote.kubernetes.secret "credentials" {